PUBLICATIONS

 PEER-REVIEWED JOURNALS

-Helena and her two fathers co-created a poem in 3 voices that honors and remembers their trauma-filled days of the COVID-19 pandemic.
+Helena and her two fathers co-created a poem in 3 voices that honors and remember their trauma-filled days of the COVID-19 pandemic.
 The focus is on the “Praxis of Grief, Joy, and Healing” in this special themed issue of this peer-reviewed journal.
 Where do we find ourselves in our changed reality?
 How are joy, grief, and healing intertwined with the transformation that has taken place over the past COVID years?

 Li, L., Donato-Sapp, H., Erevelles, N., Torres, L. E., and Waitoller, F. (2021).
 A kitchen-table talk against ableism: Disability justice for collective liberation.
 Equity and Excellence in Education Journal, Vol. 54, No. 4, pgs.
 361-374.

 Helena was an invited speaker alongside Equity & Excellence in Education editor Lingyu Li – a multilingual doctoral candidate in the Department of Rehabilitation Psychology and Special Education at the University of Wisconsin - Madison, Dr. Nirmala Erevelles – a Professor at The University of Alabama, Dr. Lisette E. Torres – a senior research associate and project coordinator at TERC, and Dr. Federico Waitoller – a Professor at the University of Chicago.
-The five of them held a dialogue on disability justice that became a featured article in the prestigious peer-reviewed journal Equity and Excellence in Education
+The five of them held a dialogue on disability justice that became a featured article in the prestigious peer-reviewed journal Equity and Excellence in Education.

 Donato-Sapp, H. (2022).
 “Brave and didn’t know it: A 12-year-old decolonizes her elementary education.”
 The Iowa Journal for the Social Studies, Vol. 30, No. 2, pgs.
 6-90.

 Using her positionality as a middle school student, 12-year-old Helena looks back on her elementary school assignments with a critical lens to decolonize her education.
 Meticulously reflecting on what she was taught – and not taught – from kindergarten through fifth-grade, she looks at key assignments to show how a colonized education happened to her and how she grew into political consciousness and began to confront the lies she was being taught.
 She offers advice to teachers for presenting students with a more equitable and decolonized curriculum in the lower grades.
-The entire issue is downloadable for free right here.

-• Donato-Sapp, H. (2022).
+- Donato-Sapp, H. (2022).
 The King of the missions: 4th-grade California history project on the missions in “Brave and didn’t know it: A 12-year-old decolonizes her elementary education.”
 The Iowa Journal for the Social Studies, Vol. 30, No. 2, pgs.
 40-41.

-• Donato-Sapp, H. (2022).
+- Donato-Sapp, H. (2022).
 Sir Francis Drake: Explorer and hero or pirate and slave trader (4th-Grade) in “Brave and didn’t know it: A 12-year-old decolonizes her elementary education.”
 The Iowa Journal for the Social Studies, Vol. 30, No. 2, pgs.
 42-43.

-• Donato-Sapp, H. (2022).
+- Donato-Sapp, H. (2022).
 The raven, the salmon, and the fox: A Native American fable in “Brave and didn’t know it: A 12-year-old decolonizes her elementary education.”
 The Iowa Journal for the Social Studies, Vol. 30, No. 2, pgs.
 44-46.

-• Donato-Sapp, H. (2022).
+- Donato-Sapp, H. (2022).
 The interesting narrative of the life of Lydia Equiano (5th-Grade) in “Brave and didn’t know it: A 12-year-old decolonizes her elementary education.”
 The Iowa Journal for the Social Studies, Vol. 30, No. 2, pgs.
 47-53.

-• Donato-Sapp, H. (2022).
+- Donato-Sapp, H. (2022).
 The story of Savannah by Savannah herself in “Brave and didn’t know it: A 12-year-old decolonizes her elementary education.”
 The Iowa Journal for the Social Studies, Vol. 30, No. 2, pgs.
 54-57.

-• Donato-Sapp, H. (2022).
+- Donato-Sapp, H. (2022).
 Encounter with Ponce de León (5th-Grade) in “Brave and didn’t know it: A 12-year-old decolonizes her elementary education.”
 The Iowa Journal for the Social Studies, Vol. 30, No. 2, pgs.
 59-63.

-• Donato-Sapp, H. (2022).
+- Donato-Sapp, H. (2022).
 The journal of Juan Ponce de León (5th-Grade) in “Brave and didn’t know it: A 12-year-old decolonizes her elementary education.”
 The Iowa Journal for the Social Studies, Vol. 30, No. 2, pgs.
 64-90.

 BOOK CHAPTERS